stefan-hoeck/idris2-rhone/src/Doc/Basics.md

 in Haskell's [dunai](https://hackage.haskell.org/package/dunai)
 library.
-There is also a nice [article](https://www.cs.nott.ac.uk/~psxip1/#FRPRefactored) describing the concept MSFs and the general idea behind arrowized functional reactive programming (AFRP).
+There is also a nice [article](https://www.cs.nott.ac.uk/~psxip1/#FRPRefactored) describing the concept of MSFs and the general idea behind arrowized functional reactive programming (AFRP).
 I am not going to give an introduction to functional reactive programming and its semantic model here.
 I'd rather like to show what
 MSFs can be used for and how they work internally.
+However, I sometimes will pick a simple example from FRP to demonstrate a certain use case.

 An MSF can be thought of having the following structure (given in Haskell code, as this definition does not go well